 The Nova Scotia Big Tree Project

-Click on the Trees to Get to the Big Tree Project.
-This is a place for citizen scientist to record information and images of existing large trees growing in Nova Scotia.
+The Big Tree Project is a place for citizen scientists to record information and images of existing large trees growing in Nova Scotia.
 With old growth forests in Nova Scotia disappearing at an alarming rate, this project will hopefully improve data availability for remaining old and large trees still in existence and encourage citizens and decision makers to better protect Nova Scotia’s old forests.
 Instructions and data entry available on the project site.
 Now on iNaturalist!

 Bancroft vs NS Lands and Forestry